aleen42/SimpTyper/README.md

 **SimpTyper** is a simple but interesting typer.
 This project has began on March,17 in 2015. :grin:

-### What I have got?

-:joy: The project has began for almost one month, all the work brings me tired feelings.
+The project has began for almost one month, all the work brings me tired feelings.
 However, I got amazing experience in this project.

-### What I have done?

-:thumbsup: Ok, Let's see what I've done.
+Ok, Let's see what I've done.

 First, here is the main grid of the software.